-When your cat had to get surgery or has a wound, cat owners are no stranger to using Elizabethan collars—otherwise known as the “cone of shame.”
+When cats have surgery or wounds, cat owners are no strangers to using Elizabethan collars—otherwise known as the “cone of shame.”
 Not only do cats typically hate these collars, but they are also quite restrictive.

-If you want an alternative option that you can make at home with a few quick snips and cuts, there are plenty of DIY options to give your cat—and you—a nice change of pace.
+If you want an alternative option that you can make at home with a few quick snips and cuts, there are plenty of DIY plans that provide a nice change of pace.
 These next few DIYs are easy to assemble, cheap to make, and secure.
 Buckle up while we teach you how to make a cat cone!

 Benefits of DIY Cat Cones

 Elizabethan collars don’t work for all animals.
 They’re bulky, irritating, and oversized.
-If your cat can’t deal, there are far more comfortable ways to keep them both safe and comfortable.
+If your cat can’t deal with the collar, there are more comfortable ways to keep them safe and comfortable.

 DIY cat cones can be better because: